Decidability of modal logics of non-$k$-colorable graphs

 is a substitution instance of $\ACon$, so it is true in $M$.
 Let $V=\bigcup \ff{Y}_{n-1}$.
 The set $\ff{Y}_{n-1}$ has $n<c$ elements, so there are points $x,y$ in $X$ such that $x\in V$, and $y\notin V$.
 So $M,x\mo \vf_n$ and $M,y\mo \neg \vf_n$.
 By Proposition \ref{prop:point-gen-diff}, the premise of \eqref{eq:vf-sub-con} is true in $M$.
 Hence we have $M,z\mo\vf_n\wedge \Di \neg \vf_n$ for some $z$ in $M$.
 Then $z\in V$ and there exists $u$ in $X\setminus V$ with $zRu$.
 Since $\ff{R}$ contains the minimal filtered relation, $[z]_\Psi \ff{R} [u]_\Psi$.
 We put $A_n=[u]_\Psi$.
 By the hypothesis \eqref{eq:conn-n}, $(\ff{Y}_{n-1},\ff{R}_{n-1})$ is connected, and so $(\ff{Y}_n,\ff{R}_n)$ is connected as well.

 Finally, observe that $(\ff{Y}_{c-1},\ff{R}_{c-1})$ is the frame $(\ff{X},\ff{R})$.

 \end{proof}

-\begin{theorem} For each $k<\omega$, the logics $\diff{\LB}+\ACon$ and $\diff{\LB}+\{\CF{k}, \ACon \}$ have the exponential finite model property and are decidable. \end{theorem} \begin{proof} Similarly to the proof of Theorem \ref{thm:fmpCn}.
+\begin{theorem} For each $k<\omega$, the logics $\diff{\LB}+\{\ACon,\Di\top\}$ and $\diff{\LB}+\{\CF{k}, \ACon,\Di\top \}$ have the exponential finite model property and are decidable. \end{theorem} \begin{proof} Similar to the proof of Theorem \ref{thm:fmpCn}.
 Let $\vf$ be a non-theorem of one these logics, $M$ a point-generated submodel of the canonical model of the logic where $\vf$ is falsified.
 Consider the frame $F$ of the minimal filtration of $M$ via the subformulas of $\vf$.
-We only need to check that $F$ validates $\ACon$.
-This follows from Lemma \ref{lem:filtr-for-conn} and Proposition \ref{prop:conn}.
+We only need to check that $F$ validates $\Di \top$ and $\ACon$ (validity of other axioms was checked in the proof of Theorem \ref{thm:fmpCn}).
+That $\Di \top$ is valid is trivial.
+The validity of $\ACon$ follows from Lemma \ref{lem:filtr-for-conn} and Proposition \ref{prop:conn}.

 \end{proof}